Nonparametric estimation of trawl processes: Theory and applications: Applications

-We observe that, according to the MAE and a power 1 in the loss function of the DM-test, the nonparametric procedure outperforms the parametric one, whereas, for the MSE and a power 2, we fail to reject the null hypothesis of equal forecast accuracy for small lags, but reject in favour of the nonparametric procedure for bigger forecast horizons.

-Lastly, we compare the performance of the proposed predictor $\hat X_{t+h|t}$ with the nonparametric alternative based on the empirical autocorrelation function $\hat X_{t+h|t}^{\mathrm{ACF}}$.
-We plot the ratios of the corresponding MSEs and MAEs with 1 subtracted in Figures \ref{fig:CondMean-simple-MSE-ratio} and \ref{fig:CondMean-simple-MSE-ratio}, respectively, where the DM-test results are included.
-Again, we consider the null hypothesis of equal forecasting performance between the two procedures, against the alternative that the nonparametric trawl method provides superior forecasts.
+We compare the performance of the proposed predictor $\hat X_{t+h|t}$ with the nonparametric alternative based on the empirical autocorrelation function $\hat X_{t+h|t}^{\mathrm{ACF}}$.
+We plot the ratios of the corresponding MSEs in the first column of Figures \ref{fig:ForecastRatios_A}, \ref{fig:ForecastRatios_DFS}, \ref{fig:ForecastRatios_WAT} and \ref{fig:ForecastRatios_WM}.
+We observe that the mass of the distribution of the MSE ratios is below 1, indicating smaller MSEs for the trawl-function-based predictor compared to the ACF-based predictor.

-While according to the MSE the ACF-based estimator seems slightly better, the picture is reversed when the MAE is considered.
-When running the DM test, we fail to reject the null hypothesis for small lags $h\leq 6$ but reject it in favour of higher forecast accuracy of the nonparametric trawl procedure for higher lags.